 It’s true.
 Good skin doesn’t happen by accident- but thankfully so.
-Today, we have a growing plethora of skincare products that promise to fix just about every single skin related problem you can think about.
+Today, we have growing choices of skincare ingredients and products that promise to fix just about every single skin related problem you can think about.
 Dry skin?
 Hyaluronic acid to the rescue.
 Blackheads?
 Exfoliators and BHA.
 Wrinkles?
-Vitamin A. The list goes on.
-You get the drift.
+Vitamin A. The list goes on..

-In the last two decades, skincare habits have seen an evolution from a basic three step routine (cleanse, tone, moisturise) to a complex and laborious multistep skincare ritual (see here,here and here).
+In the last two decades, skincare habits have seen an evolution from a basic three step routine (cleanse, tone, moisturise) to more laborious multistep skincare rituals.
 These elaborate routines elevate the daily beauty regimen to almost a spiritual art, with layers upon layers of essences, serums and ampoules, all carefully patted down with the art of layering.

 The mention of Korean women conjures up images of naturally flawless skin and a relentless dedication to their beauty routine- and with good reason too.
 Good skincare habits and using the right active ingredients can protect and correct skin issues.
-Since these 10/12/14 step Korean/Life Changing/Holy Grail have served our Korean counterparts well, then surely, they must work for the rest of us too?
-Is there a case for having 10/12/14 steps in your skincare routine?
+Since these 10/12/14 step Korean/Life Changing/Holy Grail skincare products and routines have served our Korean counterparts well, then surely, they must work for the rest of us too?
+Let’s talk about the science and logic of multi-step skincare routines in this blogpost.

 Granted that women can be emotionally attached to their skincare rituals, it can be hard to pry them apart from their holy grail products.
 Also, there is also the pleasure factor, where women too regard the process of putting on their skincare as a luxury to be enjoyed.
 But objectively speaking, do these multi-step skincare habits result in better skin?